 Too much money can actually hurt you

 Money is an accelerant, not a silver bullet.
 It lets you do more of what you’re currently doing but not necessarily better.
-For instance, if you’re building an MVP, more money might tempt you to hire more people and wait to build more features both which can actually hurt you and definitely slow you down.
+For instance, if you’re building an MVP, more money might tempt you to hire more people and wait to build more features, both of which can hurt you and slow you down.

-With less money, you have to build less, get it out faster, and learn faster.
+You have to build less, get it out faster, and learn faster with less money.

 Startups that succeed are those that manage to iterate enough times before running out of resources.
 Time between these iterations is fundamental.